GetStream/stream-chat-android/README.md

 git clone git@github.com:GetStream/stream-chat-android.git
 ```

-Next, download Android Studio and open up the `stream-chat-android` folder.
-You'll want to run the `stream-chat-android-sample` app.
+Next, download Android Studio and open up the `stream-chat-android-ui-components-sample` folder.
+You'll want to run the `stream-chat-android-ui-components-sample` app.

+**Note:** The sample app **stream-chat-android-sample** is deprecated

 The Gradle sync process can take some time when you first open the project.

 ## Docs